 Answers to frequently asked questions about alcohol licensing:

-In general, it takes from five to 10 days for issuance of a license after receipt of a completed application.
+In general, it takes from 10 to 21 days for issuance of a license after receipt of a completed application.

 This depends on which license you wish to apply for.
 Please see the listing of license types and fees.
 In addition, you may go to the licensing section on this Website to see descriptions of each license type.